numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 *Note: This item is still under review.*

-Hierarchy of DTypes and abstract DTypes
+DType hierarchy and abstract DTypes
 ==============================================================================

-**Motivation:** We envision a user-extensible DType class hierarchy built on abstract classes:
+We envision a user-extensible DType class hierarchy built on abstract classes.
+Among the benefits:

 1. Abstract classes are inherited cleanly, in principle allowing checks like ``isinstance(np.dtype("float64"), np.inexact)``.